foggerty/thebook/Chapters/NotesAndReferences.md

 1486 NOTES AND REFERENCES 207

 16. In Bbb this section follows that dealing with arrow-guides (out Ch.
 26), which is placed immediately after that on nockless arrows.
-Both in content and presentation the version contained in these MSS differs from ours.
-Because of textual corruption and certain differences in wording in the various MSS the following rendering is based on a composite text:
+Both in content and presentation the version contained in these manuscripts differs from ours.
+Because of textual corruption and certain differences in wording in the various manuscripts the following rendering is based on a composite text:

 1487 On Shooting Iron Pellets with a Hand Bow